Navy asks Fincantieri Marinette Marine to move forward on design support for Constellation-class frigate

 The fourth through sixth ships of the class will be named USS Lafayette (FFG 65); USS Hamilton (FFG 66); and USS Galvez (FFG 67).
 The first six Constellation-class frigates will be based in Everett, Wash.

-The Lockheed Martin Rotary and Mission Systems segment in Moorestown, N.J., will provide the COMBATSS-21 combat system, which is based on the larger Aegis combat system for U.S. Navy destroyers and cruisers.
+The Lockheed Martin Rotary and Mission Systems segment in Moorestown, N.J., will provide a version of the Aegis combat system, which is based on the larger Aegis combat system for U.S. Navy destroyers and cruisers.

 Dynalec Corp. in Sodus, N.Y., is building the Wired Voice Network (WVN) for the future Constellation-class frigate.
 The WVN will be a telephone and announcing system for vital and mission-critical end-to-end communications within the ship.